Chicken Katsu Curry

-Katsu is a popular Japanese dish of breaded chicken or pork cutlets which are fried and served with a special curry sauce.
-It's divine!
+Katsu is a popular Japanese dish of breaded chicken or pork cutlets, which are fried and served with a special curry sauce.
+It's made with mainly storecupboard ingredients.

 - Preparation Time20 mins